kyle-masters/sumo_rl_cs5640/README.md

 - Vehicles in intersection at each step
 - Average and total wait times at each step
 - Vehicles queued at each step

+Some of these metrics have been gathered by modifying the environment, so a copy of the required files from the environment is included in this repository.